 \subsection{Cluster Partition Functions}

 Let us next evaluate the partition function \eqref{Zeb}.
-In order to convert the operator product in \eqref{Zeb} into numbers, we need to insert complete set of basis in between the operators, as in standard in quantum mechanics.
-Namely we choose a polarization in $\scH_{Q}$, i.e.\ choose a set of coordinates $x$ and momenta $p$.
-Then the $\scH_Q$ has a standard representation on the coordinate/momentum basis $|x\rangle, |p\rangle$, and by inserting a complete basis
+In order to convert the operator product in \eqref{Zeb} into numbers, we need to insert a complete basis set in between the operators, as is standard in quantum mechanics.
+Namely we choose a polarization in $\scH_{Q}$, i.e.\ a set of coordinates $x$ and momenta $p$.
+Then $\scH_Q$ has a standard representation on the coordinate/momentum basis $|x\rangle, |p\rangle$, and by inserting a complete basis